MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-with-app-insignts-features-overview.md

 To view the logs, select **Logs* under the "Monitoring" section.

-In the log page,you need to use [Kusto Query Language (KQL)[https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/] to query or filter the collected logs and get needed information.
+In the log page, you need to use [Kusto Query Language (KQL)[https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/] to query or filter the collected logs and get needed information.

 There are only two points which you need to pay attention to: the time range and the query.